olson-sean-k/nym/README.md

 ### Wildcards

-Globs support wildcards that match different fragments of paths and provide capture text that can be used in to-patterns.
+Wildcards match some amount of arbitrary text in paths and are the most fundamental tool provided by globs.

 The tree wildcard `**` matches zero or more sub-directories. **This is the only way to match against arbitrary directories**; all other wildcards do **not** match across directory boundaries.
 When a tree wildcard participates in a match and does not terminate the pattern, its capture includes a trailing path separator.
 If a tree wildcard does not participate in a match, its capture is an empty string with no path separator.
-Tree wildcards must be delimited by path separators or nothing (such as the beginning and/or end of a pattern).
+Tree wildcards must be delimited by path separators or nothing (such as the beginning and/or end of a glob or sub-glob).
 If a glob consists solely of a tree wildcard, then it matches all files in the working directory tree.

 The zero-or-more wildcards `*` and `$` match zero or more of any character **except path separators**.
 Zero-or-more wildcards cannot be adjacent to other